Roman Review: All about Roman’s health services and products

 PDE5 inhibitors also have potentially dangerous cardiovascular side effects, especially for men with blood pressure issues and those on blood pressure medications.
 If you notice any adverse reactions to the medication, we recommend temporarily ceasing treatment and contacting your doctor.

-Sildenafil and tadalafil are also older PDE5 inhibitors, and they can collaterally affect other PDE enzymes.
-There are some newer medications, like vardenafil, that more directly target PDE5 and result in fewer side effects as a result.
+Sildenafil and tadalafil can collaterally affect other PDE enzymes.
+There are other PDE5 inhibitors, like vardenafil and avanafil (Stendra), that more directly target PDE5 and can result in fewer side effects as a result.
 Roman does not offer such alternatives at this time.
 You’d have to go through a company like BlueChew or Hims to access these medications.

 Premature ejaculation

-Premature ejaculation (PE) is a common thing, though its clinical definition is somewhat vague.
-Essentially, if you last less than a minute from the beginning of penetrative intercourse or you don’t even make it that far, you’re a candidate for diagnosis.
+Premature ejaculation (PE) is common, though its clinical definition is somewhat vague.
+Essentially, if you last less than a minute from the beginning of penetrative intercourse, you’re a candidate for diagnosis.
 The same can be said if your ejaculation latency time (ELT) is more than a minute but sufficiently short that it impacts your relationships or your mental health.

 Roman offers a discreet way for men to get PE treatment.
 There are two treatment options for PE: an over-the-counter topical and a prescription pill.